cogtoolslab/cogtoolslab.github.io/_pages/archive/info_for_prospective_students.md

 Please contact me during the quarter before the one in which you want to do research — this gives us time to define a project for you in advance so you can hit the ground running.

-### Lab Manual

-We would like to be transparent about the values we share in the lab.
-To learn more about shared expectations for